Washington man Jacob Hilkin disappears after night at casino with friends

 Police saw Jacob, though, just a few hours later.

-“Detectives do know that Jacob was contacted in a camp located in the village area behind the casino at 10:30 a.m. on January 23, 2018,” Snohomish County Sheriff’s Office Communications Specialist Courtney O’Keefe told Dateline.
+“Detectives do know that Jacob was contacted in a camp located behind Quil Ceda Village around 10:20 a.m. on Tuesday, January 23.”
+Snohomish County Sheriff’s Office Communications Specialist Courtney O’Keefe told Dateline.
 According to police, when they spoke to Jacob, there was no reason to believe he was in danger of any kind, so Marni wasn’t called at the time.

 “Tulalip police witnessed him leaving the camp, and walking south on 27th Avenue NE [toward the bus station],” O’Keefe added.

-Note: Editor’s note: An earlier version of the article said detectives contacted Jacob at 10:30 a.m. and did not specify the name of the area where he was seen.
-This article now reflects the correct time of 10:20 a.m. and includes the specific location, ‘Quil Ceda Village.’